-Craig Nicholas Stammen…son of Jeff and Connie...married to Audrey, who hit a hole-in-one in January 2017 on their honeymoon...
-Craig captured the hole-in-one on video and it went viral, including being featured on The Today Show...
-Audrey has coached women's volleyball at the University of Maryland and the University of Dayton...the couple has a son, Chase Samuel Stammen...his grandfather served in the US Army...was a three-sport athlete at Versailles High School (OH)…pitched at the University of Dayton where he is the all-time strikeout leader…earned his degree in entrepreneurship and business management…was an Atlantic 10 Academic All-Conference selection…his all-time favorite baseball player is Eric Davis...enjoys listening to Zac Brown Band...has been known to frequent Chipotle...his favorite TV show is Survivor and his favorite movies are Iron Man and Tin Cup...is a fan of John Wooden's messages... roots for the Cincinnati Bengals and the University of Notre Dame...originally signed by Washington Nationals' scout Ben Jones.
+Son of Jeff and Connie.
+Married to Audrey, who hit a hole in-one in January 2017 on their honeymoon.
+Craig captured the hole-in-one on video and it went viral, including being featured on The Today Show.
+Audrey has coached women's volleyball at the University of Maryland and the University of Dayton.
+The couple has a son, Chase Samuel Stammen and a daughter, Summitt...Was a 3-sport athlete at Versailles High School (OH).
+Pitched at the University of Dayton where he is the all-time strikeout leader.
+Earned his degree in entrepreneurship and business management.
+Was an Atlantic 10 Academic All-Conference selection...Enjoys golfing and his all-time favorite baseball player is Eric Davis.
+Enjoys listening to Zac Brown Band.
+Has been known to frequent Chipotle.
+His favorite TV show is Survivor and his favorite movies are Iron Man and Tin Cup.
+He is a fan of John Wooden's messages.
+Roots for the Cincinnati Bengals and the University of Notre Dame.